wravoc/harden-freebsd/README.md

 ## Customization

 #### pf.conf
 pf is now enabled in `settings.ini` by default but not in `minimal.ini` or `server.ini`.
-You will need to edit the macros with your interface, SSH port, and IP addresses before use. `admin_ips` is used by default and will take only one IP address instead of a list, but `admin_ip_range` is included for convenience.
+You will need to edit the macros with your interface, SSH port, and IP addresses before use. `admin_ips` is used by default and will take a list of two ipaddresses seperated by a space, `admin_ip_range` is included for convenience.
 If you will be using the range macro instead of the default make sure to edit line 108 changing `admin_ips` to `admin_ip_range`.
 Redis is configured to be localhost only.

 #### Backups